-Section 6 - Uniform Allowance - General Miscellaneous Employees
+Section 6 - Uniform Allowance

 Certain City employees may be required to wear a particular type of uniform and boots to provide an additional measure of safety while on the job.
 The cost of leasing and maintaining uniforms will be borne by the City as long as the City requires uniforms to be worn by employees.
 Since the cost of providing (leasing) and maintaining (cleaning) uniforms is considered to be a "uniform allowance" as defined by the California Public Employees Retirement System (CalPERS), the cost is also considered by CalPERS to be a form of "compensation."
 As such, this cost must be reported to CalPERS as part of the employee's annual gross income for purposes of computing the CalPERS contribution.
-In addition, federal and state taxes must be paid on the income.
-Therefore, this amount will be included at the end of the year on the employee's W-2.
-The City agrees to cover the employee's portion of the CalPERS contribution and the applicable taxes.
+The City agrees to cover the employee's portion of the CalPERS contribution.